iMohamedSheta/Todo/README.md

 # Laravel TODO Attribute Scanner

-A comprehensive Laravel package that helps you track and manage technical debt by scanning your codebase for `#[TODO]` attributes.
-Perfect for teams wanting to maintain clean codebases and track pending tasks directly in their source code.
+A small Laravel package that helps you track and manage technical debt by scanning your codebase for `#[TODO]` attributes.

 ## Features ✨